-Borrow operations, grading of the borrow area and setback levee footprint, and construction of new landside ditches would result in the filling of the portion of the South Cross Canal within the Project Area.
-Approximately 5 acres of the existing South Cross Canal would be filled in to create the construction footprint for the borrow area, setback levee, seepage berm, new County Road 126, and new landslide drainage ditch.
-Approximately 50,000 cubic yards of soil from the borrow area would be placed into the South Cross Canal to bring the profile within the canal to match the grade in the surrounding area.
+Borrow operations, grading of the borrow area and setback levee footprint, and construction of new landside ditches will result in the filling of the portion of the South Cross Canal within the Project Area.
+Approximately 5.4 acres of the existing South Cross Canal will be filled in to create the construction footprint for the borrow area, setback levee, seepage berm, new

+County Road 126, and new landslide drainage ditch.
+Approximately 50,000 cubic yards of soil from the borrow area will be placed into the South Cross Canal to bring the profile within the canal to match the grade in the surrounding area.
+As part of the constructed ditch improvements, approximately 900 square feet of Caltrans Class 2 rock will be placed over Class 8 RSP fabric and excavated so the rock face is flush with finished grade at the intersection of the eastern section of the landside ditch and the South Cross Canal.
+This will be placed to prevent any erosion or scour of flow in the South Cross Canal from the landside ditch.

-An additional approximate 0.14-acre section of the South Cross Canal would be temporarily disturbed for construction access and dewatering to facilitate construction of the flood remediation structures.
-Dewatering would be accomplished through installation of earthen dams or sheetpiling at the upstream construction limit and dewatering of the canal within the work area by running the pump station to drain the water below the sheetpile wall.
+An additional approximate 1.13-acre section of the South Cross Canal will be temporarily disturbed for construction access and dewatering to facilitate construction of the flood remediation structures.
+Dewatering will be accomplished through installation of earthen dams or sheetpiling at the upstream construction limit and dewatering of the canal within the work area by running the pump station to drain the water below the sheetpile wall.

-Once the 5-acre area is filled in, the existing Reclamation District 537 pump station and associated pipes would be decommissioned and removed.
-The existing set of 198 linear foot, 24-inch diameter metal pipes connecting the pump station to the outfall in the Sacramento Bypass would also be removed through excavation of the pipes through the degraded levee footprint and pulling the pipes through the excavated trench.
+Once the South Cross Canal area is filled in, the existing Reclamation District 537 pump station and associated pipes will be decommissioned and removed.
+The existing set of 198 linear foot, 24-inch diameter metal pipes connecting the pump station to the outfall in the Sacramento Bypass will also be removed through excavation of the pipes through the degraded levee footprint and pulling the pipes through the excavated trench.

-Ditch 13 Outfall Construction at the Sacramento Bypass and Realignment of Ditch 17 Ditch 13 will convey drainage from the pump station that consolidates all drainage on the land side of the new setback levee and discharge the drainage into the Sacramento Bypass via a new earthen outfall ditch that will be constructed through the footprint of the removed Sacramento Bypass North Levee.
-Additionally, drainage from the Western Drainage Ditch would converge into Ditch 13 before the outfall.
+Ditch 13 Outfall Construction at the Sacramento Bypass and Realignment of Ditch 17

+Ditch 13 will convey drainage from the pump station that consolidates all drainage on the land side of the new setback levee and discharge the drainage into the Sacramento Bypass via a new earthen outfall ditch that will be constructed through the footprint of the removed Sacramento Bypass North Levee.
+Additionally, drainage from the Western Drainage Ditch will converge into Ditch 13 before the outfall.
 Approximately 1,400 linear feet of the existing Ditch 13 will be modified and expanded with a wider bottom width and 3H:1V side slopes between the south end of the setback levee and pump station, and the outfall ditch.
-Construction of the outfall ditch would consist of excavation of the ditch geometry within the footprint of the removed levee and the toe road on the waterside of the levee to achieve positive flow of the outfall ditch into the Sacramento Bypass.
+Construction of the outfall ditch will consist of excavation of the ditch geometry within the footprint of the removed levee and the toe road on the waterside of the levee to achieve positive flow of the outfall ditch into the Sacramento Bypass.
 The new outfall ditch segment will be approximately 150 feet long and 80 feet wide (0.3 acres).
 As part of this construction, an existing pump station belonging to Reclamation 785 will also be removed, as well as the three 183 linear foot 20 inch diameter metal pipes that outlet into the Sacramento Bypass will also be removed through excavation of the pipes through the degraded levee footprint and pulling the pipes through the excavated trench.